Peter Sissons: Personal life

 Sissons was a Liverpool John Moores University Honorary Fellow and delivered a lecture on 19 June 2008 speaking about the city of Liverpool.
 He was a lifelong supporter of Liverpool Football Club.

 Death

 Sissons died at the age of 77 on 1 October 2019 at the Maidstone Hospital in Kent from leukaemia.
-The Director-General of the BBC, Tony Hall, hailed him as "one of the great television figures of his time".
+The Director-General of the BBC, Lord Hall of Birkenhead, hailed him as "one of the great television figures of his time".
 Other tributes to Sissons were paid by Huw Edwards, Tony Blair, Piers Morgan, Simon McCoy and Jon Snow.
 Sissons' former classmate Paul McCartney posted a tribute on his website.
+There was a funeral service for Sissons at St Nicholas Church, Sevenoaks on 18 October.